lalomorales22/penguins/docs/automation/troubleshooting.md

 - Run status is `ok`.
 - Delivery mode/target are set for isolated jobs.
-- Channel probe reports target channel connected.
+- Gateway status and logs match the delivery target you expect.

 Common signatures: